Health & LivingWorld

 at-least-10-people-killed-in-fire-at-swtzerland-bar

-Police in Switzerland revealed on the afternoon of Thursday that a deadly fire accident had caused the death of almost 40 people, while no fewer than 115 people were injured, and many were affected with severe burns.
+Police in Switzerland revealed on the afternoon of Thursday that a deadly fire accident had caused the death of almost 40 people, while no fewer than 115 people were injured, with many others affected with severe burns.

-Those who were affected by the accident have been ferried to hospitals across the country, as a specialist burns unit situated in Milan, part of Italy, has been placed on standby to provide support.
+Those who were affected by the accident have been taken to hospitals across the country, while a specialist burns unit situated in Milan, part of Italy, has been placed on standby to provide support.

 Lausanne University Hospital has noted that it has received 22 victims so far for treatment; most of them are young people who are between the ages of 16 and 26.